-PSU’s play therapy courses prepare post-master’s counseling professionals and master’s degree students with prior coursework in counseling children with the necessary 150-hour educational requirement to gain the Registered Play Therapist credential through the Association for Play Therapy.
+PSU’s play therapy courses prepare post-master’s counseling professionals, and master’s degree students who have prior coursework in counseling children, with the necessary 150-hour educational requirement to gain the Registered Play Therapist credential through the Association for Play Therapy.

 Registered Play Therapists and Registered Play Therapists-Supervisors are licensed or certified practitioners, including school-based counselors, who have earned a master’s degree or advanced mental health degree; have taken 150 or more hours of specialized play therapy training; and have documented 500 hours of clinical and play therapy specific experience under supervision with a Registered Play Therapist-Supervisor.
 Supervision is not provided by the University, but is available from Registered Play Therapist-Supervisors in the area.

 Did you know PSU allows you to take up to 12 credits of graduate coursework before applying to most programs?
 So whether you are admitted to a program or just want to try a class, you can get started today!

 Search for classes – the Office of the Registrar handles the course registration process – more information is available by visiting their website where you can check out the current course schedule by clicking on the “Register for Courses” option on the left side.
 Simply select the current term from the drop down menu which will then allow you to search for classes in a variety of ways.